MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 dot-sourcing and module importing under a policy.

 When a PowerShell session is started under a policy, it runs in `ConstrainedLanguage` mode.
-Beginning in PowerShell 7.4, the start up banner display includes a message indicating it's running in that mode.
 This mode allows for a usable interactive shell experience while limiting access to features and APIs that could be abused by a malicious actor.
 Users can run cmdlets and native commands and have access to basic language elements.
 Access to PowerShell, .NET, and COM APIs is restricted.

 Any script or script-based module executed in this session runs in `ConstrainedLanguage` mode.
 However, any script or script-based module allowed